High-Frequency Jump Tests: Which Test Should We Use?: Introduction

 Coincident with the trend towards more sophisticated models for asset prices, the use of high-frequency intraday data to construct nonparametric measures of asset price variation - including the jump component thereof - has become wide-spread.
 Multiple alternative methods are now available to practitioners, both for testing for jumps and for measuring price variation in the presence of jumps, with some empirical analyses exploiting such measures in addition to, or as a replacement of, measurements based on end-of-day prices.
-In some cases, nonparametric measures are used to \textit{directly} represent the relevant latent feature (Andersen \textit{et al}., 2003; Koopman \textit{et al}., 2005; Andersen \textit{et al.}, 2007; Bollerslev \textit{et al}.
-2009; Corsi, 2009; Martin \textit{et al}., 2009; Busch \textit{et al}., 2011; Hansen \textit{et al.}, 2012; Christensen \textit{et al.,} 2014), whilst in other instances, a state space framework - with its attendant measurement errors - is used to absorb the inaccuracy of the measures induced by the use of a finite number of intraday returns in their construction (Barndorff-Nielsen and Shephard, 2002; Creal, 2008; Takahashi \textit{et al}., 2009; Dobrev and Szerszen, 2010; Maneesoonthorn \textit{et al}., 2012; Koopman and Scharth, 2013; Maneesoonthorn \textit{et al}., 2017).

-Whilst this wealth of new measures reaps benefits by allowing more complex processes to be identified and estimated, it also presents challenges.
-Specifically, the variety of ways in which high frequency observations can be exploited, in particular in constructing jump test statistics and measuring jump variation, has the potential to yield conflicting inferential conclusions.
-Moreover, with respect to any particular method, failure to detect a true jump (or sequence of jumps), spurious detection of a non-existent jump (or jump sequence), and error in the measurement of jump magnitude and/or sign, may distort inference on the process assumed to be driving jumps, including its dynamics.
+(See Koopman and Scharth, 2013, Christensen \textit{et al.}, 2014, and Maneesoonthorn \textit{et al.}, 2017, for recent examples, including references to earlier work.)